linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 Debt holders own the lower tail of the distribution of firm value, and equity owners the upper tail.
 This is the cause of the conflict of interest because some decisions hurt the lower tail and help the upper tail (and can help or hurt the overall value of the firm).

-# 1. No debt
+## 1. No Debt

 Two projects, the riskier one also has a lower expected return.
 Each has only two possible outcomes, one if a depression (D), one if prosperity (P).
 The probability of each outcome is  $\frac{1}{2}$ .
-Each project requires the an initial outlay of \$800.
+Each project requires an initial outlay of \$800.

 <table><tr><td>Project</td><td>Value in D</td><td>Value in P</td><td>Expected value</td><td>Expected return</td></tr><tr><td>1</td><td>500</td><td>1500</td><td>1000</td><td>200/800 = 25%</td></tr><tr><td>2</td><td>0</td><td>1551</td><td>775.5</td><td>-24.5/800 = -3.06%</td></tr></table>